zackaira/Blockons/readme.txt

 Blockons is designed to be fast, lightweight, and user-friendly for building WordPress and WooCommerce websites.

-They follow WordPress standards, ensuring they are speedy and provide advanced editing capabilities.
+Blocks are build following the WordPress coding standards, ensuring they are speedy and provide advanced editing capabilities.

-We're confident that our Gutenberg editor blocks offer more customization options than other WP plugins in the market.
+We're confident that our Gutenberg editor blocks offer more customization options than other WP Block plugins on the market.

 = We're concerned about bloat code! =